Marketing Cloud, Trailhead...

-The result is often a disorganized jumble of software and cloud applications that employees have to toggle between, using different login credentials and user workflows for each.
-Trying to keep all of an organization’s data organized and up to date using these disparate systems is resource-intensive, eating up man-hours and the business’s IT spend at dizzying speeds.
+The result is often a disorganised jumble of software and cloud applications that employees have to toggle between, using different login credentials and user workflows for each.
+Trying to keep all of an organisation’s data organised and up to date using these disparate systems is resource-intensive, eating up man-hours and the business’s IT spend at dizzying speeds.
 Most importantly, the customer experience (CX) often suffers.
-In an age where consumers have grown to expect instant gratification and a seamless CX, hiccups, or mistakes due to IT system mismanagement, can be fatal to an organization.
+In an age where consumers have grown to expect instant gratification and a seamless CX, hiccups, or mistakes due to IT system mismanagement, can be fatal to an organisation.

 Business leaders know something has to give, but with dozens of different solutions promising that elusive “single pane of glass,” and faced with vast troves of data — often collected over the course of years — many managers don’t know where to start, or if the cost of overhauling and integrating internal systems will really pay off.

 There are any number of combinations of CRM platforms integrating with other business software.
 In this example, a company is using Salesforce CRM platform with Sales Cloud and Service Cloud.
 Data from customer support agents are input and organised in Service Cloud, and sales reps can view customer service cases in Sales Cloud.
 Because salespeople can see what’s happening in customer service, they can use that information to serve customers better.